 A few steps from here are the marshes and a small lake where Monet created the renowned Oriental floating gardens.
-This is a city day trip from Paris and easily accessible by train.
+This city day trip from Paris is easily accessible by train.
 Monet’s Garden is a must-see for anyone who loves flowers and gardening.

 See Related: Must-See Small Towns in France